"...quite touching...I was crying at the end, it was so beautiful." |

 got teased often, and sometimes was even hit by the boys and the bigger girls.

-Chase and I were always the last picked when teams were chosen for afternoon
+Chase and I were always the picked last when teams were chosen for afternoon

 basketball and dodge ball.
 We both were horrible at them, anyway, and decided